moathabdulrazak/fs-journal/quizzes/week01.md

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+Change the font-weight to bold
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+The <body> tag
 ```

 **9.** What three tags can be used to make lists (not list items)?